carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 In the example above we see a block for each function call, indicating some work for the CPU, and the arrows show that the evaluation of a function depends on a previous result.

-In many cases however, the computation involves **independent work**.
+In many cases, the computation involves **independent work**.
 However, the difference can be hard to spot.
 Look at this pseudo snippet:

 ~~~python